-The process to launch New York mobile sports betting is moving forward, but oral presentations from each of the six bidders for potential licenses will not be part of it.
+The process to launch New York sportsbooks is moving forward, but oral presentations from each of the six bidders for potential licenses will not be part of it.

 The Sept.
 1 date posted in the RFA was an option built in if necessary, according to Brad Maione, director of communications, New York State Gaming Commission (NYSGC).

 “The process is moving forward with consideration of applications per RFA timeline,” Maione said in an email to EmpireStakes.com on Wednesday.

 With surrounding states either having flourishing online sports betting markets or nearing the launch of one (Connecticut), the Empire State is trying to keep pace by expanding N.Y. gambling offerings.